Are Payday Loan Users Stupid?

 Recent legislation from Texas to California focuses on banning payday lending.
 This ban inherently assumes that the 12 million people who take out ~$7.4 billion in payday loans every year are incapable of making intelligent decisions and must be protected by removing this choice.

 The correct answer is probably a bit of both, but 66% of a population making irrational decisions suggests to us a lack of understanding is a big driver.
-Our data supports this conclusion.
+Our data support this conclusion.

 Borrowers Demonstrate Highly Rational Decision Making